-Full Membership subscription fee is £25.00 whilst Associate Membership is FREE.
+Full Membership subscription fee is £40 a year whilst Associate Membership is only £10 a year.
 Associate Members enjoy the same rights and privileges as Full Members but are not allowed to vote at the Annual General Meeting.

 Becoming a member is now made simpler by an online application in a few easy steps.